Understanding CMD and ENTRYPOINT Differences in Docker

 As we discussed above, these are used to specify programs that execute when a container starts, but the major differences between the two are:

-CMD commands are ignored by daemon when there are parameters stated within the docker run command while ENTRYPOINT instructions are not ignored but instead are appended as command line parameters by treating those as arguments of the command.
+CMD commands are ignored by the daemon when there are parameters stated within the docker run command while ENTRYPOINT instructions are not ignored but instead are appended as command line parameters by treating those as arguments of the command.

 Now, let’s take a closer look.
 We’ll use both command forms to go through the different stages of running a Docker container.